-The Division of Applied Social Sciences seeks applications and nominations for a Research Associate within the Food and Agricultural Policy Research Institute at the University of Missouri (FAPRI-MU), a center in the Division of Applied Social Sciences.
+The Division of Applied Social Sciences seeks applications and nominations for up to three (3) Senior Research Associates within the Food and Agricultural Policy Research Institute at the University of Missouri (FAPRI-MU), a Center in the Division of Applied Social Sciences.

-FAPRI provides quantitative analysis of agricultural markets and agricultural policy to the U.S. Congress and other domestic and international decision makers in a timely manner.
+FAPRI-MU provides quantitative analysis of the impact of policies affecting agriculture, food and rural economies to the U.S. Congress and other domestic and international decision makers.
 Research areas are determined in large part by the expressed needs of policy makers.
-In recent years, FAPRI has conducted research that has helped policy makers understand issues related to domestic farm policies in the United States, the European Union, and other countries; international trade agreements and negotiations; and a wide range of developments in agricultural markets.
+In recent years, FAPRI-MU has conducted research that has helped policy makers understand issues related to domestic farm policies in the United States, the European Union, and other countries; international trade agreements and negotiations; and a wide range of developments in agricultural markets.

-The position will work with FAPRI-MU to develop and enhance models used for international market and policy analysis with specific emphasis in international agricultural trade issues such as non-tariff barriers, tariff rate quotas, and sanitary and phytosanitary measures.
-Responsibilities will include the maintenance and enhancement of existing U.S. crop models and the development of new tools for market and policy analysis.
+The incumbent(s) will work with FAPRI-MU researchers and staff in their work to develop and enhance models used for market and policy analysis with specific emphasis in United States crop markets, costs of production, government farm program costs and farm income.
+Responsibilities typically include the maintenance and enhancement of existing models and the development of new tools for market and policy analysis.
+Research topics often focus on the impacts of policies and other drivers on agricultural market prices and quantities using partial equilibrium models.
 Other responsibilities include interacting with stakeholders and fellow researchers to stay abreast of market and policy developments, developing reports and publications to convey research results in academic and non-academic media, and making presentations to communicate analyses to a wide range of audiences.

 MU’s College of Agriculture, Food and Natural Resources strongly endorses the principles embodied in the MU’s values statement – respect, responsibility, discovery, excellence (http://www.missouri.edu/about/values.php).
 In that context we seek to recruit and retain outstanding scholars who are: 1) committed to blending service with scholarship, 2) leaders, 3) good colleagues who will collaborate with others from diverse disciplines and backgrounds, and 4) flexible and adaptable in an era of rapid change.